inniyah/ascope/README.md

 source.

 ## Limits
-The analog bandwidth of the Arduino ADC input circuits is somewhere about 200 kHz.
-More high-frequency signals are considerably distorted.
+The analog bandwidth of the Arduino ADC input circuits is not much above 100 kHz.
+Signals of higher frequency are considerably distorted.

 ## Indication
 The onboard LED is turned on while the acquisition is in progress.